 Most poisonings are dose-related.
 Dose is determined by concentration over time.
 Toxicity may result from exposure to excess amounts of normally nontoxic substances.
 Some poisonings result from exposure to substances that are poisonous at all doses.
 Poisoning is distinguished from hypersensitivity and idiosyncratic reactions, which are unpredictable and not dose-related, and from intolerance, which is a toxic reaction to a usually nontoxic dose of a substance.

 Poisoning is commonly due to ingestion but can result from injection, inhalation, or exposure of body surfaces (eg, skin, eye, mucous membranes).
-Many commonly ingested nonfood substances are generally nontoxic (see table Substances Usually Not Dangerous When Ingested Substances Usually Not Dangerous When Ingested*† Poisoning is contact with a substance that results in toxicity.
-Symptoms vary, but certain common syndromes may suggest particular classes of poisons.
-Diagnosis is primarily clinical, but for... read more ); however, almost any substance can be toxic if ingested in excessive amounts.
+Many commonly ingested nonfood substances are generally nontoxic (see the following table Substances Usually Not Dangerous When Ingested*† ); however, almost any substance can be toxic if ingested in excessive amounts.

 Occasionally, people are poisoned by someone who intends to kill or disable them (eg, to rape or rob them).
 Drugs used to disable (eg, scopolamine Scopolamine Motion sickness is a symptom complex that usually includes nausea, often accompanied by vague abdominal discomfort, vomiting, dizziness, pallor, diaphoresis, and related symptoms.
-It is induced... read more , benzodiazepines Anxiolytics and Sedatives Anxiolytics and sedatives include benzodiazepines, barbiturates, and related drugs.
-High doses can cause stupor and respiratory depression, which is managed with intubation and mechanical ventilation... read more , gamma-hydroxybutyrate Gamma Hydroxybutyrate Gamma hydroxybutyrate causes intoxication resembling alcohol intoxication or ketamine intoxication and, especially when combined with alcohol, can lead to respiratory depression, seizures, and... read more ) tend to have sedative or amnestic properties or both.
+It is induced... read more , benzodiazepines Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
+High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more , gamma-hydroxybutyrate Gamma Hydroxybutyrate Gamma hydroxybutyrate causes intoxication resembling alcohol intoxication or ketamine intoxication and, especially when combined with alcohol, can lead to respiratory depression, seizures, and... read more ) tend to have sedative or amnestic properties or both.
 Rarely, parents, who may have some medical knowledge, poison their children because of unclear psychiatric reasons or a desire to cause illness and thus gain medical attention (a disorder called factitious disorder imposed on another Factitious Disorder Imposed on Another Factitious disorder imposed on another is falsification of manifestations of an illness in another person, typically done by caregivers to someone in their care.
 (See also Overview of Somatization... read more [formerly called Munchausen syndrome by proxy]).

 After exposure or ingestion and absorption, most poisons are metabolized, pass through the gastrointestinal tract (GI) tract, or are excreted.
 Occasionally, tablets (eg, aspirin, iron, enteric-coated drugs) form large concretions (bezoars Bezoars A bezoar is a tightly packed collection of partially digested or undigested material that most commonly occurs in the stomach.
 Gastric bezoars can occur in all age groups and often occur in... read more ) in the GI tract, where they tend to remain, continuing to be absorbed and causing toxicity.

-Symptoms and signs of poisoning vary depending on the substance (see table Symptoms and Treatment of Specific Poisons Symptoms and Treatment of Specific Poisons Symptoms and treatment of specific poisons vary (see table Symptoms and Treatment of Specific Poisons ).
-Including all the specific complexities and details is impossible, although cross-references... read more ).
+Symptoms and signs of poisoning vary depending on the substance (see table Symptoms and Treatment of Specific Poisons Symptoms and Treatment of Specific Poisons ).
 Also, different patients poisoned with the same substance may present with very different symptoms.
-However, 6 clusters of symptoms (toxic syndromes, or toxidromes) occur commonly and may suggest particular classes of substances (see table Common Toxic Syndromes Common Toxic Syndromes Poisoning is contact with a substance that results in toxicity.
-Symptoms vary, but certain common syndromes may suggest particular classes of poisons.
-Diagnosis is primarily clinical, but for... read more ).
+However, 6 clusters of symptoms (toxic syndromes, or toxidromes) occur commonly and may suggest particular classes of substances (see table Common Toxic Syndromes Common Toxic Syndromes ).
 Patients who ingest multiple substances are less likely to have symptoms characteristic of a single substance.

 Ingested and absorbed toxins generally cause systemic symptoms.
 Caustics and corrosive liquids damage mainly the mucous membranes of the gastrointestinal (GI) tract, causing stomatitis, enteritis, or perforation.
 Some toxins (eg, alcohol, hydrocarbons) cause characteristic breath odors.
 Skin contact with toxins can cause various acute cutaneous symptoms (eg, rashes, pain, blistering); chronic exposure may cause dermatitis.